alan-turing-institute/deepsensor/docs/community/faq.md

 ---

+**Q: Why doesn't the package name `DeepSensor` mention NPs if it's all about neural processes?**

+**Answer:**
+We didn't specify NPs in the title because we want DeepSensor to be extensible to potential future models that are not NPs.
+We also want to keep the name short and easy to remember.
+The name `DeepSensor` is a reference to the fact that the library is about deep learning and sensor data.

+---

 **Q: How can I contribute?**

 **Answer:** There are many ways to contribute, from writing code and fixing bugs to improving documentation or translating content.
 Check our :doc:`contribution guide <contributing>` for detailed steps.